scicloj/clojure-data-scrapbook/projects/datavis/python/plotting/README.md

 The only dependency necessary is the [Libpython-clj](https://github.com/clj-python/libpython-clj) bridge.
 Some Kindly-compatible tool is needed to make the visualization visible.
 This was rendered using [Clay](https://scicloj.github.io/clay/) as an extra dev dependency.

 The implementation is inspired by the [Parens for Pyplot](https://gigasquidsoftware.com/blog/2020/01/18/parens-for-pyplot/) tutorial by Carin Meier from Jan 2020.
-It has been part of the [Noj](https://scicloj.github.io/noj/) library till version `1-alpha34`, but as of July 2024, we are looking for a better place to host these functions, possibly Libpyton-clj itself.
+It has been part of the [Noj](https://scicloj.github.io/noj/) library till version `1-alpha34`, but as of July 2024, it is part of a dedicated library, [Kind-pyplot](https://scicloj.github.io/kind-pyplot).

 [rendered notebook](https://scicloj.github.io/clojure-data-scrapbook/projects/datavis/python/plotting/) 👈